Paid reading has become a popular method for content monetization in recent years, as also introduced in the article

 - An available payment gateway

-WordPress Paid Content Reading Setup Tutorial
+WordPress Content Paid Reading Setup Tutorial

 First, once you have your WordPress website and have purchased the paid reading plugin, we can proceed with the paid reading setup.
 The payment gateway can be applied for during the plugin configuration.